-Tower Bridge has discretion to select the broker-dealers that execute trades for client accounts only in a relatively small number of cases.
+Tower Bridge has discretion to select the broker-dealers that execute trades for the Funds and for a relatively small number Separately Managed Accounts.
 In making such selections, the Company endeavors to achieve "best execution," which is typically defined as executing trades at the most favorable net price in light of all relevant circumstances.
 Among the best execution factors we consider when we select broker-dealers are: commission rates; the quality, accuracy and efficiency of trade executions; the size and complexity of a particular transaction; the creditworthiness of the broker-dealer; the level of service the broker-dealer provides; and research services supplied to Tower Bridge.